Plant-keeper/PlantKeeper/README.md

 The web architecture of PlantKeeper follows a classic frontend/backend model.
 Here's how the system is
 structured:

-- **Backend**: The backend is responsible for receiving data from the Raspberry Pi sensors and storing this information in a central database.
+- **Backend**: The backend is responsible for receiving data from the sensors and storing this information in a central database.
 It also handles requests from the frontend, processing and sending the necessary data for display.
   The backend is built using Node.js, with NestJS as the framework, and integrates JWT tokens for secure user